HackMelbourne/Hackiethon2024Frontend/README.md

 |Time-to-live| 10|
 |Skill name| "beartrap"|

+Collision Priorities
+Certain projectiles are stronger than and can destroy other projectiles.
+The priorities are Hadoken/Boomerang > Bear Trap > Grenade
+So Hadoken/Boomerang can destroy each other, bear trap and grenade

 |Skill         | Super Saiyan |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|
 |Description       | Increases the strength of the character for a certain duration|